Abram W. Pike House

 The Abram W. Pike House is a historic home built in Grand Rapids, Michigan.
 Built in 1844, it is one of the oldest homes still standing in Michigan and is listed on the National Register of Historic Places.
-The name, the Pike House, comes from the original occupier, Abram W. Pike.
-Abram W. Pike, a fur trader, came to Michigan in 1827.
-Pike lived in Port Sheldon on Lake Michigan, at the mouth of the Pigeon River, and was employed as the company clerk for the Port Sheldon Land Company.
+The home is named after its original occupier, Abram W. Pike.
+Pike was a fur trader who came to Michigan in 1827.
+He lived in Port Sheldon on Lake Michigan, at the mouth of the Pigeon River, and was employed as the company clerk for the Port Sheldon Land Company.

 At the time, there were hopes that Port Sheldon would become a major metropolis.
 Though this vision was never fully realized, the Ottawa House Hotel was completed before the project's eventual financial ruin.
 The Ottawa House Hotel was only open for five years but was recognized as one of the most impressive buildings in Port Sheldon.
 When Abram Pike relocated to Grand Rapids in 1844, he had four of the six pillars from the grandiose Ottawa House Hotel drug by ox and attached to the front of his home, which now stands—unmistakably—at 230 E. Fulton Street.

 The house was occupied as a family residence until 1922, upon which it was turned into the Grand Rapids Art Gallery (Now the Grand Rapids Art Museum) and remained so until the museum moved in 1978.
 In 2014, amidst building renovations, workers uncovered an original “Grand Rapids Art Museum” sign, painted in large, bold letters atop the entryway to the Pike House.

 In 2014, the Pike House was purchased by Grand Rapids bankruptcy law firm, Keller & Almassian, PLC, which remains in the property today.

 Historical connections

-Many prominent players in Grand Rapids' history have a link to the Abram W. Pike House, Abram Pike himself being just one.

 Abram W Pike and the Port Sheldon Land Company

 Abram Pike came from Ohio to serve as the company clerk for the Port Sheldon Land Company.
-Pike was a businessman and successful fur trader.
-He was known for his friendly relations and business dealings with Native Americans and even spoke a few different local dialects.
-Port Sheldon was supposed to be a great metropolis of the "West" by capitalizing on the location's abundance of natural resources and the prevalence of the shipping industry on Lake Michigan.
+Pike was a businessman and fur trader.
+He was known for his friendly relations and business dealings with Native Americans and spoke a few different local dialects.
+Port Sheldon was expected to become a great metropolis of the 'West' by capitalizing on the location's abundance of natural resources and the prevalence of the shipping industry on Lake Michigan.
 A notable, completed work of Port Sheldon was the Ottawa House Hotel.
 The grandiose hotel opened its doors in 1839.
 By 1847 the structure was being pillaged for lumber and firewood.
 Port Sheldon had gone bankrupt.
-After staying behind to sell off the company's remaining assets, Pike then drug, by Ox, four of the six pillars from the front of the Ottawa House Hotel to Grand Rapids where he constructed his residence at 230 E Fulton.
+After staying behind to sell off the company's remaining assets, Pike then dragged, by Ox, four of the six pillars from the front of the Ottawa House Hotel to Grand Rapids where he constructed his residence at 230 East Fulton.